stefanarseneau/stefanarseneau.github.io/corv.md

 Likewise, if you wanted to fit a corv model on the same lines using the <a href="https://warwick.ac.uk/fac/sci/physics/research/astro/people/tremblay/modelgrids/">Warwick DA model spectra,</a> you'd call:

 <code>corvmodel = corv.models.make_warwick_da_model(names = ['a','b','g','d'])</code>

+corv uses the 3D NLTE DA model spectra provided at the above link.